 Seek medical attention right away if any of these SEVERE side effects occur:

 Agitation; anxiety; diarrhea; dizziness; drowsiness; fatigue; light-headedness; nausea; restlessness; stomach upset; vomiting; weight gain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); abnormal thoughts; chest pain; confusion; coughing up blood; drooling; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; increased sweating; one-sided weakness; new or worsening mental, mood, or behavior changes (eg, aggression, depression, severe anxiety); seizures; severe dizziness; stiff or rigid muscles; suicidal thoughts or attempts; swelling, warmth, numbness, change of color, or pain in a leg or arm; symptoms of high blood sugar (eg, increased thirst, hunger, or urination; unusual weakness); tremor; trouble concentrating, speaking, or swallowing; trouble sitting still; trouble walking or standing; uncontrolled muscle movements (eg, arm or leg movements, jerking or twisting, twitching of the face or tongue); vision changes (eg, blurred vision).
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); abnormal thoughts; chest pain; confusion; coughing up blood; drooling; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; increased sweating; new or worsening mental, mood, or behavior changes (eg, aggression, depression, severe anxiety); one-sided weakness; seizures; severe dizziness; shortness of breath; stiff or rigid muscles; suicidal thoughts or attempts; swelling, warmth, numbness, change of color, or pain in a leg or arm; symptoms of high blood sugar (eg, increased thirst, hunger, or urination; unusual weakness); tremor; trouble concentrating, speaking, or swallowing; trouble sitting still; trouble walking or standing; uncontrolled muscle movements (eg, arm or leg movements, jerking or twisting, twitching of the face or tongue); vision changes (eg, blurred vision).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.